cc-archive/vocabulary-legacy/src/elements/Input/Input.md

 </Input>
 ```

-A field may be disabled to prevent it from being changed.
-And it fades away.
+A field may be disabled to prevent being changed.
+And it literally fades away.
 So that you don't see it.

 ```jsx  { "props": { "className": "no-i18n" } }